 - Employees (i.e. coaches, event and facilities staff) must be vaccinated or assert a medical or religious exemption by October 13, 2021.
 As soon as possible, but no later than October 13, 2021, employees must be vaccinated.
 Unvaccinated employees who have received an approved exemption will be required to wear a well-fitted mask and must also get tested for COVID-19 at least once a week

 - Spectators (i.e. fans) who attend San Francisco State Athletics events will be required to wear a well-fitted mask and provide either the paper or digital proof of vaccination.
 Non-vaccinated individuals will not be admitted unless asserting a valid medical or religious exemption when entering the facility and completing a COVID-19 screening questionnaire.
-Children 12 and under must be accompanied by an adult and wear a face covering at all times and complete a COVID-19 screening questionnaire.
+Children 12 and under must be accompanied by an adult.
+For children ages 2 to 11 who are not fully vaccinated, they should wear a face covering indoors at all times.

 For performers (musicians, singers, dancers, and actors), masks may be removed during active performances when performing individually and physically distanced from masked spectators, instructors, technicians, and other performers who are not actively performing.
 For groups of performers (more than one performer) masks may only be removed when a coordinating official (i.e. faculty instructor) has verified all performers have been fully vaccinated; groups of performers who are allowed to remove theirs masks must remain physically-distanced from masked spectators, instructors, technicians, and other performers who are not actively performing.
 Spectators, instructors, technicians, and performers not in active performance must remained masked while indoors.

 * Performances include rehearsals and instruction led by an SF State faculty instructor.